HPG Scheduling

 Expand this section to view Examples of commands

-$ slurmInfo - displays resource usage for your group
+$ slurmInfo - displays resource usage for your group and overall cluster utilization

 $ slurmInfo -p - displays resource usage per partition